wannadream/react-intersection-visible/README.md

 1. Import `IntersectionVisible` hoc component
 2. Wrap your main component with the `IntersectionVisible`
 3. Provide the options and callbacks you want
+4. Customize ratio of visibility for triggering onShow() event handler